arc-eng/cli/README.md

 ╭──────────────────────────── Result ──────────────────────────────────────────╮
 │ The PR title and description have been updated.
 You can view the PR here.    │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```

-The `--save-command` parameter lets you access this command later via:
+The `--save-command` parameter makes this call re-usable:

 ```bash
 ➜ pilot task -f generate-pr-description.md.jinja2 --save-command